stefanjb-it/script-suite/README.md

 | Server 2016 |   Working  | Working |   -  |
 | Server 2019 |   Working  | Working |   -  |
 | Server 2022 |   Working  | Working |   -  |

+I'm not crosstesting Powershell scripts on Linux, because most of the scripts are using functions that are only working on Windows.